netvote/elections-tally/README.md

 License
 -------
-All smart contracts are released under GPL v3.
+All code is released under GPL v3.